-Eligible Applicants: Public school districts, Regional Offices of Education (ROEs), Intermediate Service Centers (ISCs), special education joint agreements and cooperatives, not-for-profit entities, public universities, public university laboratory schools approved by the Illinois State Board of Education (ISBE), charter schools, and area vocational centers with the necessary expertise pursuant to this NOFO/RFP and demonstrated experience in providing technical assistance (TA) and training in Illinois are eligible to apply.
+Executive Summary: Public school districts, Regional Offices of Education (ROEs), Intermediate Service Centers (ISCs), special education joint agreements and cooperatives, not-for-profit entities, public universities, public university laboratory schools approved by the Illinois State Board of Education (ISBE), charter schools, and area vocational centers with the necessary expertise pursuant to this NOFO/RFP and demonstrated experience in providing technical assistance (TA) and training in Illinois are eligible to apply.
 ISBE will award up to six STAR NET grants to provide services to the six designated regions of the state.
 Prior awardees are eligible to apply.
+The purpose of STAR NET is to provide professional development and technical assistance to programs that serve children with disabilities to improve the quality of the education these children are receiving.